 Beekeeping at Goldhanger

 The Page family farmed Old Rectory Farm from 1906 to the 1960s.
-They cultivated substantial fruit tree orchards on the east side of the village producing apples, plums, greengages, jam and honey .
+They cultivated substantial fruit tree orchards on the east side of the village producing apples, plums, greengages, jam and honey.
 The bees would have had the important role of pollinating the fruit tree blossom.
+Some of their trees have “gone native” and still remain in the hedgerows around the village.

 This Illustrated London News article of 1851 and two local reports describe Mr Ponder’s special beehive design on display in the Great Exhibition in London’s Crystal Palace, however no pictures were included...